19. Khadi and Spinning

 4. it requires practically no outlay of capital;

 5. the wheel can be easily and cheaply made.
 Most of us do not yet know that spinning can be done even with a piece of tile and splinter;

 6. the people have no repugnance to it;

 7. it affords immediate relief in times of famine and scarcity;

-8. it alone can stop the drain of wealth which goes outside India in the purchase
+8. it alone can stop the drain of wealth which goes outside India in the purchase of foreign cloth;

 9. it automatically distributes the millions thus saved among the deserving poor;